 The medicinal garden has a unique micro-climate thanks to its location, position and soil.
-It is close to the River Thames; the site provides warm air currents which help the plants to thrive.
+It is close to the River Thames; the site provides warm air currents that help the plants thrive.
 It also gave the gardeners a place to moor their barges so they could explore London to find plants that would help people.
 The south-facing position is ideal for plant growth, such as the UK’s largest fruit-bearing olive tree.

 Plant Beds and Main Building

 Behind the Dicotyledons Beds is a tranquil water feature called Fortune’s Tank, The Garden of Edible Plants and the Garden of Useful Plants.
-I was drawn to the perfume plants which as you can imagine smelt rather lovely.
+I was drawn to the perfume plants, which, as you can imagine, smelt rather lovely.